Rod Smith (wide receiver)

 Roderick Duane Smith (born May 15, 1970) is an American former professional football player who was a wide receiver in the National Football League (NFL) for 12 seasons, all with the Denver Broncos.
 He played college football for the Missouri Southern Lions and was signed by the Broncos as an undrafted free agent and played his entire career with the team.
-As of 2023's offseason, his 849 career receptions and 11,389 receiving yards ranked him 30th all-time for receptions and 34th for yards.
+Following his final game in the NFL at the conclusion of the 2006 season, Smith's 849 career receptions and 11,389 receiving yards ranked him 11th and 17th all-time respectively.
+As of 2025's offseason, Smith ranks 35th and 40th all-time in receptions and receiving yards respectively.
+He is widely considered one of the greatest undrafted players in NFL history.

 Early life

 At Arkansas Senior High School in Texarkana, Arkansas, Smith lettered two years in football and basketball, and one year in baseball.
 As a senior in football, he was All-League, All-Area, and All-State.
-Outside of football Rod Smith has three kids (Roderick Smith Jr., Devin Smith, and Vanessa Webb).
-He is a business entrepreneur as he has expressed in many interviews.
-Some of these have featured his kids speaking about their father's accomplishments on and off the field.